 Inner objects appear to the intuitive perception as subjective images of things, which, though not met with in external experience, really determine the contents of the unconscious, i.e. the collective unconscious in the last resort.Carl Jung

-Attracted by meanings on a more universal level, it is also their lives that often take on a very straightforward meaning.
-These individuals know what they want deep down inside, and draw their lives around it.
-They are therefore individuals with a clear vision of what they intend to do and become, and respect that above all else.
+Attracted by meanings on a more universal level, their lives often take on a very straightforward meaning.
+These individuals know what they want deep down inside and draw their lives around it.
+They are, therefore, individuals with a clear vision of what they intend to do and become, and respect that above all else.

 Birdy and the Cognitive Functions

-At Birdy we use these 8 cognitive functions to learn more about your personality.
-We take into account which 4 functions you use primarily and at which positions they are.
-What is your first function, your secondary function, your tertiary function, and your inferior function.
+Birdy is a Personality Matching app for dating and friendships that uses these 8 cognitive functions to learn more about your personality.
+It takes into account which 4 functions you use primarily and at which positions they are.
+What is your first function, your secondary function, your tertiary function, and your inferior function?